System ID / Barcode Scanners

 Datalogic QuickScan Mobile

-The fixed-mount scanner form factor is usually quite small.
+The fixed-mount scanner is usually quite small.
 In fact, they can be as small as half the length of a ball point pen.
 These scanners are typically integrated with other equipment, like kiosks or conveyor systems.
 Fixed-mount scanners are widely used in work-in-process applications and for high-speed sorting on conveyor lines.
 You will see the smaller scanners used in security stations and medical labs where space might be an issue.

 Metrologic MS7625 Horizon

 Pen or wand-style scanners are used exactly like you would think: they are held in the hand like a pen.
 To use this scanner you touch the scanner to the barcode and drag it across at a consistent angle and rate of speed.
 Since you must touch the pen scanner to the barcode you know exactly which barcode you are scanning.
 A pen scanner, however, is not practical for scanning in high volumes because contact must be made.